Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise3.md

 * [Segger J-Link Software](https://www.segger.com/downloads/jlink/)
 * [Segger J-Link Hardware](https://www.segger.com/products/debug-probes/j-link/models/j-link-edu/)

+To start this exercise you will need to download and install the [Segger J-Link Hardware](https://www.segger.com/products/debug-probes/j-link/models/j-link-edu/) on your laptop.

 ## Directed Reading.

 For those students interested in using JTAG I would recommend the following Books.